Ezan777/darthus/README.md

 ## Usage

-Before using the package remeber set your api key like that:
+Before using the package remember set your api key like that:

 ```dart
 ApiRequest.setApiKey(myApyKey);